 This is an in-between time but a perfect season for trekking before the rainfall actually arrives.
 It is an ideal mix of spring and summer that makes the treks enjoyable and fun-filled.

 July to August

 This time of the year the rainfall is at its peak.
-There are chances that the flights from and to Lukla may get cancelled during this time.
-On the other hand the downpour proves to be a blessing in disguise for it provides spectacular views of the waterfall to the trekkers who dare.
-The Everest three High Passes Trek gets dicey a bit but still manageable.
+There are chances that the flights from and to Lukla may get canceled during this time.
+On the other hand, the downpour proves to be a blessing in disguise for it provides spectacular views of the waterfall to the trekkers who dare.
+The Everest Three High Passes Trek gets dicey a bit but still manageable.

-Trekking Planner organizes this particular trek in these seasons as well.
+Trekking Planner Inc. organizes this particular trek in these seasons as well.

 September to October

-These months announces the arrival of perfect seasons for making it to the Everest Three High Passes Trek.
-As the monsoon slowly ends, clear skies start to appear, and a favourable trekking climate sets in.
-Besides that Nepal's biggest festivals also falls during these months giving you to rejoice and explore more.
+These months announce the arrival of the perfect season for making it to the Everest Three High Passes Trek.
+As the monsoon slowly ends, clear skies start to appear, and a favorable trekking climate sets in.
+Besides that Nepal's biggest festivals also fall during these months giving you to rejoice and explore more.

 November to December

 The winter is around the corner and slowly snowfalls begin in the Himalayas region, making conditions tough for trekking.
 Nights get extremely cold however during the daytime the skies remain clear providing splendid views of staggering mountains.